bastiaanterhorst/SwiftyChrono/README.md

 ## SwiftyChrono

 A natural language date parser in Swift, designed to extract date information from any given text.

+This is a Swift Package version of the original port made by [Quire](https://quire.io).

+---

 When we were [integrating Siri](https://quire.io/blog/p/Quire-Siri-Best-Task-Manager-Friend.html) with our [iOS app](https://itunes.apple.com/us/app/quire-task-manager-for-teams/id1095193897?mt=8), we found that JavascriptCore runtime is running on resource-limited extensions and will crash due to memory limitation.
 So, we created a Swift version.
 Thanks to Wanasit Tanakitrungruang's [chrono.js](https://github.com/wanasit/chrono).

 SwiftyChrono supports most date and time formats, such as: